7 tips to find your dream Yorkshire Coast Holiday Cottage and save money.

 Searches you should use.

 Be more specific.
-Supposing you want to be by a beach with sea views and a downstairs bedroom and bathroom and wifi.
+Supposing you want to be by a beach with sea views and a downstairs bedroom and bathroom and Wi-Fi.
 Do a search such as

-“Yorkshire coast holiday cottage seafront downstairs bedroom and bathroom wifi”.
+“Yorkshire coast holiday cottage seafront downstairs bedroom and bathroom Wi-Fi”.

 This should give you the best chance of finding your Yorkshire coast holiday cottage.
 Having refined your search as much as possible start looking at pages 1 to 10.
 The big agencies should largely disappear and more independent cottages will appear as you move through the pages.
 This will allow you to book direct.

 Think laterally as well.
 By changing one word with a synonym will almost certainly yield different results.
 Examples would be replacing “ground floor” with “downstairs” or “bathroom” with “ensuite”.

 I always ignore the search results at the top and bottom that are paid for adverts.
 On Google they have a small green Ad in a square on the left.
 They are normally just the big agencies and are not always relevant if you have done a detailed search.
 No cottages which rely on direct bookings will appear in the Ads.

-Use duckduckgo not google
+Use DuckDuckGo not google

 2. Book direct

-On line booking agencies dominate most searches for holiday accommodation on Google but they do not have all the cottages and are rarely the cheapest way to book a cottage.
+Online booking agencies dominate most searches for holiday accommodation on Google, but they do not have all the cottages and are rarely the cheapest way to book a cottage.
 How do you contact the owners direct if you see a good Yorkshire coast holiday cottage on an agency site??Click to learn more

 Why it is usually cheaper to book direct

 Agencies can take quite a high percentage of what you pay when you book a cottage through them.
-The cottage owner can see up to almost half their actual profits disappearing in some cases so clearly it is in the cottage owners interest to get direct bookings and they will usually pass some of their saving on to you.
+The cottage owner can see up to almost half their actual profits disappearing in some cases, so clearly it is in the cottage owners interest to get direct bookings, and they will usually pass some of their saving on to you.